 Kids will love the Blue Planet Action Center, which features interactive touch screens highlighting various activities the aquarium is taking part in across the globe for preservation and has a shark and lobster nursery.

-The touch pools are also a winner with the kids as they get to handle creatures and hear about learn about them in an interactive way.
+The touch pools are also a winner with the kids as they get to handle creatures and hear about learning about them in an interactive way.
 The exhibits are spectacular and warrant at least 3-4 hours set aside in your schedule making this a fantastic place to visit anytime, rain or shine.

 Christopher Columbus Park

 This destination is another one loved by both kids and adults alike.
 The huge green spaces are great for romping about, playing Frisbee or a game of tag.
-The playground, spray fountain, and a wisteria-covered trellis make it a fabulous place to spend a sunny day.
+The playground, spray fountain, and a wisteria-covered trellis makes it a fabulous place to spend a sunny day.
 This park is on the waterfront and is a fantastic place to bike, take a walk, enjoy the water or the scenery, and let the kids let out some steam.

 Museum of Science

 This science museum is certainly a place for kids.
 It features hands-on learning that involves exploring over 700 exhibits of both technology and science.
-Whether your child is into astronomy, chemistry, physics, biology, zoology, computers or any science at all, they’re sure to love the Museum of Science.
+Whether your child is into astronomy, chemistry, physics, biology, zoology, computers, or any science at all, they’re sure to love the Museum of Science.

 This museum even features a Butter Fly garden where kids can see butterflies free-flying in the conservatory, exotic plants, and a live animal area.
 If animals aren’t their preference, perhaps a chance to learn about weather forecasting or an opportunity to operate a robot is more to their taste.
-The on-site planetarium features daily star and laser shows and the five-story domed screen of the Mugar Omni Theater is sure to please.
+The on-site planetarium features a daily star and laser shows and the five-story domed screen of the Mugar Omni Theater is sure to please.

 Boston Children’s Museum

 The Boston Children’s Museum was founded in 1913 and has engaged children for over 100 years.
 This museum is another great hands-on exploration that promotes exploration of culture, science, health and fitness, arts, and environmental awareness.
-One of the only children’s museums to have a maintained collection and features natural history, dolls and dollhouses, Japanese artifacts, global culture, Native American and Americana.
+One of the only children’s museums to have a maintained collection and features natural history, dolls and dollhouses, Japanese artifacts, global culture, Native American, and Americana.
 The collection contains over 50,000 items, which makes it one of the largest, and oldest, children’s museums on the planet.